-We have audited the consolidated financial statements of National Bank of Dominica Ltd. (the "Bank") and its subsidiary (collectively, the "Group"), which comprise the consolidated statement of financial position as at June 30, 2020, and the consolidated statements of income, comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements including a summary of significant accounting policies.
+We have audited the consolidated financial statements of National Bank of Dominica Ltd. (the Bank) and its subsidiary (the Group), which comprise the consolidated statement of financial position as at June 30, 2021, and the consolidated statements of income, comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at June 30, 2020, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at June 30, 2021, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).